pickles27/cpf-checker/README.md

 - Integer: 12345678901

-the function returns a boolean, true for valid cpf, and false for invalid
+the function returns a boolean, true for valid cpf, and false for invalid.

 for example:
 ```javascript